theshem/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 ---
 <!-- WIZARD -->
 To use Sentry with your React application, you will need to use `@sentry/browser` (Sentry’s browser JavaScript SDK).
-On its own, `@sentry/browser` will report any uncaught exceptions triggered from your application.
+On its own, `@sentry/browser` will report any uncaught exceptions triggered by your application.

 If you’re using React 16 or above, Error Boundaries are an important tool for defining the behavior of your application in the face of errors.
-Be sure to send errors they catch to Sentry using `Sentry.captureException`, and optionally this is also a great opportunity to surface User Feedback
+Be sure to send errors they catch to the Sentry JavaScript SDK using `Sentry.captureException`, and optionally this is also a great opportunity to surface User Feedback.

 ```jsx
 import * as Sentry from '@sentry/browser';